The New Status Qvo? SN 2021qvo is Another 2003fg-like Type Ia Supernova with a Rising Light-Curve Bump: Constraints and Comparison of CSM in 2003fg-like SNe Ia

 The \texttt{csmni} model assumes that both ejecta-CSM interaction and $^{56}$Ni decay contribute to the luminosity of the SN\,Ia.
 A dense CSM may form through mass loss of the progenitor WD \citep{Hachisu_2008}, leftover material from the WD's main sequence stage \citep{Tsebrenko_2015}, or donor material from a companion star \citep{Moriya_2019}.
 Once the progenitor WD undergoes a SN\,Ia explosion, the SN ejecta interacts with the CSM, resulting in two shock waves, one moving back into the ejecta and the other carrying energy and the CSM outwards.
 These shocks then ionize the expanding material, resulting in detectable emission and a contribution to the SN luminosity.
 Such a model may explain overluminous SNe\,Ia by attributing the additional luminosity to CSM interaction \citep{Chevalier_1982, Chevalier_1994, Chatzopoulos_2013}.

-For $^{56}$Ni and the subsequent $^{56}$Co decay emission, the primary power source of the SN light curve, the model assumes a higher $^{56}$Ni abundance in the center of the ejecta.
+For $^{56}$Ni and the subsequent $^{56}$Co decay emission, the primary power source of the SN light curve, the model assumes centrally concentrated $^{56}$Ni.
 As the WD explodes, the $^{56}$Ni near the core expands outward with the SN ejecta.
 The $^{56}$Ni then decays to $^{56}$Co, releasing high-energy photons absorbed by the ejecta and re-emitted at lower energies.
 This primarily powers the observed light curve's peak luminosity and quick rise.
 The remaining $^{56}$Co then further decays to stable $^{56}$Fe, releasing more photons that power the later phases of the supernova \citep{Chatzopoulos_2012}.
 This $^{56}$Ni scenario models most normal SN\,Ia well and leads to the \citet{1982ApJ...253..785A} relation that can be used to estimate $^{56}$Ni mass \citep[e.g.,][]{Stritzinger06}.

 At early times, the CSM interaction may produce a significant fraction of the flux; thus, \texttt{MOSFiT}'s \texttt{csmni} combination model can account for early time excess fluxes (see also SN~2022ywc; \citealp{Srivastav23b}).
 Its constituent CSM interaction and $^{56}$Ni and $^{56}$Co decay models are built from \cite{Chatzopoulos_2013} and \cite{Nadyozhin_1994}, respectively. \texttt{MOSFiT}'s \texttt{csmni} model uses 10 free parameters: total ejecta mass ($M_{\mathrm{ej}}$), the fraction of $^{56}\mathrm{Ni}$ mass with respects to total ejecta mass ($f_{\mathrm{Ni}} = \frac{M_{\mathrm{Ni}}}{M_{\mathrm{ej}}}$), kinetic energy ($E_k$), mass of the CSM shell ($M_{\mathrm{CSM}}$), inner radius of CSM shell ($R_0$), CSM density at inner radius $R_0$ ($\rho_0$), time of explosion relative to first observation ($t_{\mathrm{exp}}$), minimum temperature ($T_{\mathrm{min}}$), host galaxy extinction ($A^{host}_{V}$), and white noise variance ($\sigma$): a variable added to measurement uncertainties to allow additional unmodeled errors \citep{Mosfit}.